How Introverted Pastors Love

 MINNEAPOLIS — It’s no secret John Piper is an introvert.

 This week 75 pastors and ministry leaders gathered together as a local chapter of TGC Twin Cities to hear Pastor John share about his 33 years of ministry.
-The discussion was led by R.W.
-Glenn of Redeemer Bible Church.

 One of the first questions was how an introverted pastor, like Piper, has learned to love others through his personal gifts and limitations.